karaposu/VibeCodingGuidelines/chapter_5/01_when_to_guide_vs_follow.md

 Once direction is set, let AI handle specifics.

 ```
-FOLLOW: "What's the best way to implement JWT refresh tokens?"
 GUIDE: "Users need to stay logged in for 30 days"
+FOLLOW AI's answer to: "What's the best way to implement JWT refresh tokens?"
 ```

 ### 2. Best Practices
 AI knows current standards better than most developers.

 ```
-FOLLOW: "How should I structure this React component?"
 GUIDE: "It needs to display user profiles"
+FOLLOW AI's answer to: "How should I structure this React component?"
 ```

 ### 3. Error Handling
 AI excels at comprehensive error cases.

 ```
-FOLLOW: "What errors should this API endpoint handle?"
 GUIDE: "It processes payment webhooks"
+FOLLOW AI's answer to: "What errors should this API endpoint handle?"
 ```

 ### 4. Refactoring Suggestions
 AI sees patterns you might miss.

 ```
+GUIDE: "It must remain backwards compatible"
-FOLLOW: "This code feels complex.
+FOLLOW AI's suggestion when asking: "This code feels complex.
 Suggest improvements."
-GUIDE: "It must remain backwards compatible"
 ```

 ### 5. Technology Selection
 For well-understood problems, AI knows tool tradeoffs.

 ```
-FOLLOW: "What caching solution for session data?"
 GUIDE: "We're on AWS with Redis experience"
+FOLLOW AI's recommendation for: "What caching solution for session data?"
 ```

 ## The Grey Zone